oat-sa/taohub-articles/forge/Rest.md

 For some parameters (Type, language) default values are applied, but you may explicit a different type or language.

 In general, you need to identify the parameters using URIs, for your convenience aliases for the default parameters were added.
-You may defines any other inforamtions according to the properties defined along your test takers.
+You may defines any other information according to the properties defined along your test takers.

 The list of aliases is the following, (and if it is mandatory bit) :